trans-travel/trans-travel/us/tx.md

 Some laws specify male, female, and similar words based on sex assigned at birth and/or chromosomes.

+It is generally impossible to change your birth certificate or ID in Texas (information accurate as of September 4, 2024).

 ## Medical Care

  * Trans medical care is legal for adults.